 Each art piece is first hand drawn with pencil on canvas and then painted slowly with acrylic paints, layer by layer.
 The time intensive painting process I use reflects the ideals of patience and thoughtful observation.
 I gained these values during my time studying illustration and jewelry making in Italy.
 This cross-cultural experience gave me a unique perspective on art and has become the basis for my work.

 I grew up in Seoul, South Korea and spent five years studying art, jewelry design and illustration in Florence, Italy.
 I have a Bachelor of Fine Arts degree in graphic design from California Polytechnic State University, San Luis Obispo.
-I currently lives in El Cerrito with my husband and daughters.
+I currently live in Walnut Creek with my husband and daughters.

 What made you decide to become an artist?
 After high school I was fortunate to have the opportunity to study art and design in Florence, Italy.
 Although my major in college was graphic design and I have several years of work experience as a graphic designer, I have always had fond memories of making art (and design) with other mediums besides a computer.
 I wanted to get back to creating art using my hand the way I learned in art school in Italy.
 During my maternity leave I decided to become a fulltime artist/mom and I have had so much fun ever since!